 Reservations for lodging should be made directly by attendee.
-A block of rooms has been reserved at the College Station Hilton and Conference Center for short course participants at the special rate of $119/night plus tax for single or double occupancy.
-Ask for the rate specifically and mention the Group Code “PET17.”
-Hotel reservations must be received before June 16, 2017 in order to get special rate; the special rate DOES NOT APPLY before July 10 or after July 13.
-You can make your reservation by telephone, fax, or the internet:
+A block of rooms has been reserved at the Embassy Suites for short course participants at the special rate of $124/night plus tax for single occupancy or double occupancy.
+This rate includes a free full breakfast as well as free shuttle to and from the College Station airport.
+Ask for the rate specifically and mention the Group Code ‘PET’.
+Hotel reservations must be received before June 11, 2018 in order to get this special rate; the special rate DOES NOT APPLY before July 09 or after July 12.
+You can make reservation by telephone, fax, e-mail or internet:

 When faxing or emailing hotel reservations, please include a credit card number to confirm your reservation, and also include your departure and arrival dates.

 Easterwood Airport at College Station is easily reached by about eight flights daily.
 From Dallas/Ft.
 Worth International Airport connect via American Airlines.
 From Houston Intercontinental Airport connect via United Airlines.
 The airport code for Easterwood Airport is CLL.
-To get to the hotel in College Station, participants can call the Hilton hotel (979.693.7500) upon arrival at Easterwood Airport for courtesy van service or schedule a pickup with GroundShuttle.com (855.303.4415) from George Bush Intercontinental airport (IAH) or Houston Hobby airport (HOB).
+To get to the hotel in College Station, participants can call the Embassy Suites (979.260.6000) upon arrival at Easterwood Airport for courtesy van service or schedule a pickup with GroundShuttle.com (855.303.4415) from George Bush Intercontinental airport (IAH) or Houston Hobby airport (HOB).

 You can pay by credit card (American Express, Visa, or Master Card) online.